 We'll continue to update this post and the maps as we learn more about the waiver process.
 If you have information you'd like to share with us, you can email reporter Carla Javier.

-During an August 10 press conference, Newsom said because of its size and diversity, Orange County was a "perfect poster child for exactly the kind of nuance that needs to be considered as it relates to ... waiver strategy."
+But when waivers were required,, Newsom said because of its size and diversity, Orange County was a "perfect poster child for exactly the kind of nuance that needs to be considered as it relates to ... waiver strategy."

 The county did end up approving the waivers starting on Aug.
 18.